thejdev/obsgynae.com.au-old/pages/02.home/front-page.md

         icon: fa-id-badge
         header: 'About Us'
         text: 'More about the inspiration for this site and #FOAMED'
-ft-h1-text: 'obstetrics and gynaecology'
+features-text
+    - h1-text: obstetrics and gynaecology
-ft-h2-text: 'resources to help provide the best in patient care'
+    - h2-text: resources to help provide the best in patient care
 bricklayer_layout: false
 display_post_summary:
     enabled: false